guinetn/browserLocalHomepage/app/assets/books/computer_science/software_design_rules/solid.md

 - Interface Segregation Principle
 - Dependency Inversion Principle

+The Single-responsibility principle: There should never be more than one reason for a class to change.
+The Open–closed principle: Software entities should be open for extension, but closed for modification.
+The Liskov substitution principle: Objects in a program should be replaceable with instances oftheir subtypes without altering the correctness of the program.
+The Interface segregation principle: Many client-specific interfaces are better than one general-purpose interface.
+The Dependency inversion principle: High level modules should not depend upon low level modules.
+Both should depend upon abstractions.

 ***S - SINGLE RESPONSIBILITY PRINCIPLE***
 "A class should have one and only one responsibility".
 Each responsibility is an axis of change.